Preboarding & onboarding software for frontline teams

 SSO on every plan

-Google, Microsoft 365, and SAML / OIDC — identity is never paywalled.
+Google Workspace and Microsoft Azure — identity is never paywalled.

 No lock-in